iandees/shp-to-osm/README.txt

       3  The source attribute value to match.
 Can be empty to match all values.
       4  The name of the tag to apply when the source key/value pair match.
       5  The value of the tag to apply.
 Use a single dash ("-") to use the original value.

+ As of shp-to-osm 0.8, the rules file can contain an "exclude" rule.
+It is very similar to the field list above:

+ Field: Description:
+      1 The type of OSM primitive (node, way, relation) 2 The word "exclude"
+      3 A tag key to match for exclusion.
+If this is empty, all untagged elements will be excluded from the output OSM file.
+      4 A tag value to match for exclusion.
+If this contains "*", then all elements that have the tag key specified in field 3 will be excluded, regardless of value.

 Running